phildavis754-ux/Bank-Wallet-Coin/README.md

 a more affordable option.
 Some places in the world have very low home loan rates.
 In these nations cryptocurrency holders will use our services more than home loan borrowers.

-   Some examples of nations with high home loan intrest rates in 2025...
+   Some examples of nations with high home loan intrest rates in early 2025...
      - Mexico        11.6%
      - South Africa  10.5%
      - Brazil        10.4%